 How Screenata Enables Continuous, Cross-Framework Compliance Monitoring

-Screenata enables continuous, cross-framework compliance by automating application-level evidence collection and mapping single workflows to multiple standards like SOC 2, ISO 27001, and HIPAA.
+Screenata enables continuous, cross-framework compliance by acting as your AI Compliance Officer—writing policies, analyzing your codebase, mapping controls, collecting evidence, and tracking readiness across SOC 2, ISO 27001, HIPAA, and more.
 This approach eliminates redundant manual testing, ensures real-time audit readiness, and reduces documentation effort by over 90%.

-Screenata enables continuous, cross-framework compliance monitoring by automating the capture of application-level evidence and mapping it across multiple regulatory standards simultaneously.
-By using AI-powered workflow recording, Screenata allows teams to "record once and comply everywhere."
-A single test—such as a user access review—is automatically documented, annotated, and mapped to overlapping controls in SOC 2, ISO 27001, HIPAA, and CMMC, ensuring evidence remains current without redundant manual effort.
+Screenata enables continuous, cross-framework compliance monitoring by acting as your AI Compliance Officer across multiple regulatory standards simultaneously.
+Screenata reads your codebase and cloud environment, writes policies grounded in your real systems, collects evidence, maps controls to Trust Services Criteria, and tracks your readiness score—all across SOC 2, ISO 27001, HIPAA, and CMMC.
+A single workflow—such as a user access review—is automatically documented, annotated, and mapped to overlapping controls, ensuring evidence remains current without redundant manual effort.

 Why Is Cross-Framework Compliance Monitoring So Difficult?